4d/docs/docs/API/SessionClass.md

 :::note

-This function can only be used with web user sessions.
-With other session types, it always returns **True**.
+This function always returns **True** with remote client and stored procedure sessions.

 :::